The 8 Questions

 - They offer a partial refund if materially late (skin in the game)

-What you want to hear: A specific answer.
-Not "we always hit our timelines" — every agency says that, and it's not an answer to the question.
+A specific answer.
+Not "we always hit our timelines", every agency says that, and it's not an answer to the question.

-What this reveals: Whether they're confident enough in their process to put accountability in writing.
+Whether they're confident enough in their process to put accountability in writing.
 Agencies that won't commit to a consequence for missed deadlines are telling you they don't fully believe in their own timeline estimates.

-Question 5: "Can I see the last three products you shipped — live, clickable?"
+Question 5: "Can I see the last three products you shipped, live, clickable?"

 Not logos.
 Not case study PDFs with screenshots.
 Actual live products you can open in a browser and use.

 If an agency has shipped real products, they have live URLs they can share.
-If they show you mockups and Figma designs, that's not evidence of shipping — it's evidence of designing.
+If they show you mockups and Figma designs, that's not evidence of shipping, it's evidence of designing.

 Follow-up: "Can I speak with the founder who commissioned that build?"